 There is something new and energizing at Cold Spring Church.
-This is building our culture of generosity and helps to further our collective proclamation of God’s love in word and deeds that lives, communities, and the world are transformed.
+We are building a culture of generosity and our mission helps to further our collective proclamation of God’s love in word and deeds that lives, communities, and the world are transformed.
 The session (leadership team), deacons (caring team), and staff, along with the members and friends in our worshipping community are making a difference every day.

 Thank you for contributing your energy, time, resources, presence, and financial support so that our worship, mission, and many whole-family, come-as-you-are, events continue to transform lives!